paescebu/PolynomialRegressionSwift/README.md

 # PolynomialRegressionSwift
-Swift function for calculation the polynomial regression of a given dataset.
+Swift function for calculation of the polynomial regression of a given set of points in a 2D coordinate system.

 This is a fork of the https://github.com/KingIsulgard/iOS-Polynomial-Regression repository, just converted to Swift.